Summary of the most important characteristics of the Master Programs in Business Administration:

-The primary idea of the study program is to provide students with further qualifications in their present or aspired professional field.
-The program includes a modern and fascinating range of subjects aimed at the major aspects of present and future management.
+The primary idea of the study programs is to provide students with further qualifications in their present or aspired professional field.
+The programs include a modern and fascinating range of subjects aimed at the major aspects of present and future management.

-The Master program is characterized by its distinct scientific orientation, by the development of content elements according to current research problems, and the adequate design of teaching methods.
+The Master programs are characterized by their distinct scientific orientation, by the development of content elements according to current research problems, and the adequate design of teaching methods.
 Students gain extensive knowledge of relevant research methods and strategies, which enable them to solve complex problems independently.
-The continuous improvement of contents and student exchange structures plus a grown connection to local business enterprises make the Master program a specialized form of education based on solid general economic skills.
+The continuous improvement of contents and student exchange structures plus a grown connection to local business enterprises make the Master programs a specialized form of education based on solid general economic skills.

-The Master program is designed to provide students with a scientific education that enables them to successfully fill any business position in the chosen sector.
+The Master courses are designed to provide students with a scientific education that enables them to successfully fill any business position in the chosen sector.
 In addition to an extensive knowledge of economic facts and methods, students will also train their conceptual and analytical abilities in order to be able to react to the changes in a globalized business world.
-On the one hand, the Master program improves students' chances in the business world; on the other hand, it serves as a starting point for an academic career and supports young researchers' ambitions.
+On the one hand, the Master programs improve students' chances in the business world; on the other hand, it serves as a starting point for an academic career and supports young researchers' ambitions.
 Students' ability to find further scientific education in a doctoral program is guaranteed for by a focus on research competences.
-Moreover, the quota of more than 90% of the staff with a post-doctoral teaching qualification and the structural equipment of the faculty underline the research orientation of the Master program.
+Moreover, the quota of more than 90% of the staff with a post-doctoral teaching qualification and the structural equipment of the faculty underline the research orientation of the Master programs.

 10. Structure of the study programs

-The first three semesters of the Master program include lectures in Business Administration, Economics and other related disciplines independence of individual choice options.
+The first three semesters of all Master courses include lectures in Business Administration, Economics and other related disciplines independence of individual choice options.
 The fourth semester is reserved for the Master thesis in the field of Business Administration (30 credits).

 Please visit "Information materials" for detailed program guides.